manesiddhesh/manesiddhesh/README.md

 <p align="center">
   <i>Feel free to reach out if you want to collaborate on interesting projects or just chat about tech!</i>
 </p>

+---

+### Proprietary License

+Copyright (c) 2024 MANE SIDDHESH

+All rights reserved.
+This software and the accompanying documentation are proprietary and confidential.
+You are only permitted to view the software.
+Any other form of access, including but not limited to downloading, copying, modifying, distributing, or sharing, is strictly prohibited without prior written permission from the author.

+To request permission for any use beyond viewing, you must contact the author at siddheshmane04@gmail.com.
+Upon receiving permission, you may proceed with the granted use.

+You are not permitted to:

+- Download, copy, or reproduce the software in any form.
+- Modify, reverse engineer, or create derivative works from the software.
+- Distribute, sublicense, or share the software in any form.
+- Use the software for commercial purposes.

+Any unauthorized use, access, or distribution of this software will be subject to legal action.